sarang0909/audio_books/Readme.md

 ## License

-NOTE: This software depends on other packages that may be licensed under different open source licenses.
+NOTE: This software depends on other packages that are licensed under different open source licenses.

+## Resources
+pyttx  <a href="https://pyttsx3.readthedocs.io/en/latest/">Text to Speech library</a>